abdenny/Blackjack/README.md

   <li>Hit, stand, or deal.</li>
   <li>Cards are removed from the deck once dealt.</li>
   <li>Dealer must stand on 17.</li>
 <li>Accounting for the value of aces in context of the players hand.
-If the 11 value typically assigned to an ace would bust the player, its value is instead counted as one.</li>
+If the eleven value typically assigned to an ace would bust the player, its value is instead counted as one.</li>
 </ul>
 <h3>Technologies Used</h3>
 <ul>